 Because the reality of middle age is disappointingly, even disturbingly, dull.
 The worst thing about finding oneself midway through life — about being, to paraphrase Macbeth, so deep into one’s own journey that wading backward would be as tedious as slogging on ahead — is that there is no bracing transformation.
 No seismic shift.
 No perceptible metamorphosis at all.

 The worst thing about it is the feeble floppiness of being neither here nor there.

 No longer an idealistic youth but not quite a seasoned sage, I live a sort of un-extreme existence full of demi-delights and semi-successes.
 I have most of what I ever wanted but can’t yet sit back and enjoy it.
 My obligations and responsibilities are at an all-time high, while my energy supply is dwindling, so I do most things in my life half-assed — if I even put that much ass into it.

 Friendships, fitness, family … career, culture, current events … I’m now smart enough to understand the value of these things but still too stupid to properly cultivate them.
-I’m of an age when I can afford nice stuff — like the overpriced exercise class that I’m finally cunning enough to cheat my way through, but still help me with my physical condition, although for issues as sugar in the blood I use treatments as gluco type 2 which really helped with me.
+I’m of an age when I can afford nice stuff — like the overpriced exercise class that I’m finally cunning enough to cheat my way through.

 I rather thought I’d be a master of something by now.
 An expert.
 An ace.
 I may have even convinced some folks that I am.
 But if reaching the apex of your own personal history doesn’t promise proficiency, it does inflict blinding self-awareness, forcing you to admit that your know-how is merely smoke and mirrors, more luck than pluck, more stunt than sweat.
 And that your long-prized ability to do “everything in moderation” is truly just a failure to commit to anything worthwhile.